Indigenous Background Variant Library

 Dora is a Research Manager in the Wasserman and Taubert labs, at the Centre for Molecular Medicine and Therapeutics (CMMT), University of British Columbia situated at the BC Children's Hospital Research Institute, in Vancouver.
 She has been working in UBC about 20 years, and is responsible for overall finances and works collaboratively on other administrative operations of the Silent Genomes project.

-Postdoctoral fellow, Wasserman lab, University of British Columbia
+Bioinformatics Programmer, Wasserman lab, University of British Columbia

 is a B.Sc. in Biology and a Master student candidate in Bioinformatics at the CMMT.
 His previous work experience includes creating databases and analysis pipelines for genomic data, and web development.
 In the Silent Genomes Project, Alejandro’s participation involves the generation of the database that will store variant and gene information, as well as building a user-friendly web interface that allows physicians readily access and use such data.